Mathuzala/Retail-Sales-Data-Analysis/README.md

 * matplotlib: Used for creating static, animated, and interactive visualizations.
 * seaborn: Used for statistical data visualization based on matplotlib.

+I've included a requirements.txt file for using the same libraries.

 #### Acknowledgements
 This dataset was obtained from Kaggle and used in this analysis.
 Link: https://www.kaggle.com/datasets/manjeetsingh/retaildataset